bittremieux/GLEAMS/README.md

 Contact
 -------

-For more information you can visit the [official code website](https://github.com/bittremieux/GLEAMS) or send an email to <wbittremieux@health.ucsd.edu>.
+For more information you can visit the [official code website](https://github.com/bittremieux/GLEAMS) or send an email to <wout.bittremieux@uantwerpen.be>.